 PERFORMANCE SPECIFICATION FOR CABLE-TO-TERMINAL ELECTRICAL CRIMPS

-Crimp applications validated to this specification are intended to supersede crimp information on the component prints.
-The terminal supplier has the primary responsibility for testing and selection of crimp tooling and to supply detailed crimp information or make crimp tooling available to the wiring assembly supplier actually doing the production crimping.
-The wiring harness supplier is responsible for validating all crimps produced per this specification.
+Crimp applications validated to this specification supercede any crimp information on Ford, GM, or DaimlerChrysler component prints.
+It is preferred that the terminal supplier do testing and selection of crimp tooling and supply detailed crimp information or make crimp tooling available to the wiring assembly supplier actually doing the production crimping.
+If the wiring supplier deviates from this information or it is not available, then the responsibility for testing to this specification or getting approval from the customer with appropriate test data showing that the crimp will function in it’s intended circuit lies with the wiring harness supplier

-Procedures included within this specification are intended to cover performance testing and development of electrical terminal crimps that are part of the electrical connection systems in low voltage (0 - 48 VDC) road vehicle applications at ambient temperatures of 125 °C maximum.
-Higher voltages and temperatures may be tested if the OEM customer approves use of these test procedures for use at voltages and temperatures beyond these limits.
+Procedures included within this specification are intended to cover performance testing at development of electrical terminal crimps that are part of the electrical connection systems in low voltage (0 - 48 VDC) road vehicle applications at ambient temperatures of 125°C maximum.
+The OEM customer must approve use of these test procedures for use at voltages and temperatures beyond these limits.